Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Abstract

 \section{Abstract}

 We establish the small data solvability of suitable quasilinear wave and Klein-Gordon equations in high regularity spaces on a geometric class of spacetimes including asymptotically de Sitter spaces.
-We obtain our results by proving the \emph{global} invertibility of linear operators with coefficients in high regularity $L^2$-based function spaces and using iterative arguments for the non-linear problems.
+We obtain our results by proving the \emph{global} invertibility of linear operators with coefficients in high regularity $L^2$-based function spaces and using iterative arguments for the nonlinear problems.
 The linear analysis is accomplished in two parts: Firstly, a regularity theory is developed by means of a calculus for pseudodifferential operators with non-smooth coefficients, similar to the one developed by Beals and Reed, on manifolds with boundary.
-Secondly, the asymptotic behavior of solutions to linear equations is studied using \emph{standard} b-analysis, introduced in this context by Vasy; in particular, resonances play an important role.
+Secondly, the asymptotic behavior of solutions to linear equations is studied using resonance expansions, introduced in this context by Vasy using the framework of b-analysis.